 What to See: Plants

-This preserve is known to contain over 12 species of carnivorous plants from including 5 species of pitcher plants, 2 sprecies of butterworts and several species of sundews.
+This preserve is known to be home to over 12 species of carnivorous plants, including 5 species of pitcher plants, 2 species of butterworts and several species of sundews.
 Some of the unique and rare plants known from the site include: Chapman’s butterwort, white-topped pitcher plant, Wherry’s sweet pitcher plant, purple pitcher plant, parrot pitcher plant, yellow trumpets, sundews, Chapman's butterwort, spoonflower, pineland bogbutton, Drummond’s yellow-eyed grass, Chapman’s yellow-eyed grass, and many others.

 What to See: Animals

-Several rare animals are potentially present including Bachman’s sparrow, Florida pine snake and the gopher tortoise.
-Eastern Cottonmouths can be abundant in the small stream drains so proceed with caution.
-During the spring and summer the most common birds observed are summer tanagers, indigo buntings, prairie warblers,yellow throated warblers, pine warblers, eastern towhees, and prothonotary warblers (swamps).
+Several rare animals frequent the preserve, including Bachman’s sparrow, Florida pine snake and gopher tortoise.
+Eastern cottonmouths can be abundant in the small stream drains so proceed with caution.
+During the spring and summer, the most common birds observed are summer tanagers, indigo buntings, prairie warblers, yellow throated warblers, pine warblers, eastern towhees, and prothonotary warblers (in the swamps).